telepilotco/tdl/README.md

 # @telepilotco/tdl

-This fork of `bannerets/tdl` does not change source code, but modifies Github Actions build pipeline to extent environments that are supported.
+This fork of `bannerets/tdl` does not change source code, but modifies Github Actions build pipeline to extend environments that are supported.

 Following environments are supported:
 - linux-x64-glibc